abhiyan-chhetri/abhiyan-chhetri.github.io/_posts/2025-06-14-Process Injection Classic Shellcode Injection.md

 ## What is Classic Shellcode Injection?

 Classic shellcode injection is the process of injecting raw, position-independent code (shellcode) into the memory of another running process and then executing it.
 Shellcode is typically a small, handcrafted assembly payload designed to perform a specific action, such as spawning a shell or downloading a file.
-Unlike PE injection, shellcode is just a sequence of CPU instructions with no headers or sections[5](https://rioasmara.com/2025/05/30/shellcode-the-art-of-in-memory-code-injection-a-deep-dive-for-security-enthusiasts/)[6](https://redfoxsec.com/blog/process-injection-harnessing-the-power-of-shellcode/).
+Unlike PE injection, shellcode is just a sequence of CPU instructions with no headers or sections.

 ---